 This was a one-semester course for seventh graders.
 Literally, you learned how to draw architectural blueprints.
 "But why?"
 That question remained unanswered until the very end.

 This proved surprisingly difficult.
 Suddenly, reality hits you.
 But this is precisely the world of architecture.
 It teaches you that it all starts with understanding what is possible and what is not.
 There is no fiction in architecture.
-The final assignment is a book, like a completed presentation document.
+The final assignment for the class is a book, like a completed presentation document.

 A Bit of an Unusual Subject #2: MRE